 Contacts agreed that an ICT solution for ER should be more straightforward than for EW.
 There is already considerable response capability that makes good use of ICT.
-NEMO oversees a nationally decentralized structure with a focus on community participation in preparedness and response.
+NaDMA oversees a nationally decentralized structure with a focus on community participation in preparedness and response.
 District committees prepare plans and seek to ensure that their communities have adequate response capability.
-Communities in St Vincent and the Grenadines are reportedly fairly easily mobilized to contribute to disaster recovery and rehabilitation efforts.
+Communities in Grenada are reportedly fairly easily mobilized and contribute significantly to disaster recovery and rehabilitation efforts.
 Primary (local) fisherfolk organizations have the potential to become assets in this system, for example through desktop and mobile FEWER applications that connect fisherfolk to the existing components of the local response.
 FEWER will build upon and enhance existing ER networks and arrangements for mobilization by connecting people to information and other resources.

-VCAs, as mentioned earlier for Barrouallie, are being implemented by various agencies.
+VCAs, as mentioned earlier for the Grenville area, have been organized and implemented by the Red Cross and partners.
 Each VCA documents the response resources available as well as hazards.
-The CC4FISH project includes VCAs specifically for fishing communities.
-FEWER will incorporate and share VCA information for EW and ER, the latter being in close collaboration with NEMO and the Red Cross via the MOU.
+We also mentioned that the CC4FISH project includes VCAs specifically for fishing communities and keen interest has been expressed in having these done as soon as possible.
+FEWER will incorporate and share VCA information for EW and ER, the latter being in close collaboration with the Red Cross via the MOU.

-NEMO plans to develop capability in every district to prepare for, respond to and manage emergencies.
-It has collaborated with CDEMA to deliver Community Emergency Response Team (CERT) Training.
-CERT offers an all-risk, all-hazard training programme designed to help individuals develop knowledge and skills to protect themselves, their family, and communities in emergency situations.
-It would be beneficial for fisherfolk leaders in FEWER to experience CERT training and similar ER capacity development through the MOU.
+NaDMA works to develop capability in districts and communities to prepare for, respond to, and manage emergencies.
+Red Cross has collaborated with NaDMA and other agencies to deliver Community Disaster Response Team (CDRT) training.
+It would be beneficial for fisherfolk leaders in FEWER to experience CDRT training and similar ER capacity development through the MOU.

 Damage and Needs Assessment (DANA) is one of the key steps in ER following a serious impact.
-FEWER will coordinate with agencies such as NEMO, Red Cross and others to incorporate DANA forms and processes to improve the process for the fishing industry through collaboration with the Fisheries Division and fisherfolk organizations.
+FEWER will coordinate with agencies such as NaDMA, Red Cross and others to incorporate DANA forms and processes to improve the process for the fishing industry through collaboration with the Fisheries Division and fisherfolk organizations.

-The reports of past disasters and the actions taken in response are important components of institutional memory.
+The Grenada Red Cross maintains a Facebook page that provides access to their multi-hazard and first aid mobile phone apps.
+Opportunities for synergies with their apps and CAP will be closely examined in addition to the wealth of publications and event reports available online.
 If appropriately indexed, as FEWER develops, these resources may be searched to quickly reveal documents and other items with useful information to supplement institutional memory.

-The Red Cross prepares plans for dealing with emergencies58 and maintains a Facebook page59 for communicating with the community.
-It has over 1,500 followers.
-It would be beneficial for Red Cross to recognize and promote the FEWER app in order to address fisheries-specific ER.
+It would be beneficial for Red Cross to recognize and promote the FEWER app in order to cover fisheries-specific ER that complements its own ICT solution.

 There is a demand for FEWER to incorporate and deliver information that is already available in print or online.
 There is much opportunity for fisherfolk organizations and households to be part of the ER component.
-The fisheries-related aspects of response capability in the proposal and corresponding aspects of the FEWER solution are summarized below (Table 5).
+The fisheries-related and ICT aspects of response capability in the proposal and corresponding aspects of the FEWER solution are summarized below (Table 5).